Azerbaijan in the Eurovision Song Contest: History

-The country managed another two consecutive top five results, with "When the Music Dies" by Sabina Babayeva finishing fourth with 150 points in 2012, and "Hold Me" by Farid Mammadov second with 234 in 2013, but in 2014, Azerbaijan failed to place in the top ten for the first time since their debut, finishing 22nd, the country's lowest result in a Eurovision final to date.
+The country managed another two consecutive top five results, with "When the Music Dies" by Sabina Babayeva finishing fourth with 150 points in 2012, and "Hold Me" by Farid Mammadov second with 234 in 2013, but in 2014, Azerbaijan failed to place in the top ten for the first time since their debut, finishing 22nd.
 Azerbaijan has since managed to reach top 10 only once, with "Truth" by Chingiz finishing eighth in 2019.

-2018 saw Azerbaijan's first non-qualification, with "X My Heart" by Aisel failing to progress from the first semi-final, followed by "Tell Me More" by TuralTuranX failing to advance from the first semi-final in 2023, and "Özünlə apar" by Fahree and Ilkin Dovlatov failing to advance from the first semi-final in 2024.
-In 2025, Azerbaijan scored its worst-ever result when "Run with U" by Mamagama finished last in the first semi-final.
+2018 saw Azerbaijan's first non-qualification, with "X My Heart" by Aisel failing to progress from the first semi-final.
+A streak of non-qualifications began in 2023, when "Tell Me More" by TuralTuranX failed to advance.
+The subsequent three Azerbaijani entries, "Özünlə apar" by Fahree and Ilkin Dovlatov in 2024, "Run with U" by Mamagama in 2025, and "Just Go" by Jiva in 2026, all also failed to qualify for the final, with "Just Go" recording the country's worst result to date.

 Popularity of the contest

 Since Azerbaijan's debut in 2008, the contest has been extremely popular in the country.
 After placing in the top 10 at its debut in 2008 and also ending in the top 5 from 2009 to 2013, the contest became a matter of "national pride".
 The high importance of the contest within the country became evident in 2013, when the Azerbaijani president Ilham Aliyev launched an inquiry into his country failing to award Russia any points in the 2013 final.
 Since 2009, the contest has consistently been the most watched show on Azerbaijani television, despite the fact that the contest is broadcast at midnight local time due to the time difference from Central European Time.
 Azerbaijan issued a postage stamp dedicated to Ell and Nikki's win in 2011.

 The country spent on hosting the 2012 contest, including building a completely new arena for the event.
-As of 2024, this is the largest amount of money ever spent by any host country on organising the contest.
+As of 2025, this is the largest amount of money ever spent by any host country on organising the contest.